BlakeRain/blakerain.com/content/blog/moving-site-to-bunny-net/index.md

 {{< figure src="bunny-cdn-pricing-zone.png" caption="Pricing Zones for the CDN" >}}

-Next I added a cusstom hostname for the `blakerain.com` domain.
+Next I added a custom hostname for the `blakerain.com` domain.
 Entering `blakerain.com` into the _Add custom hostname_ box in the _hostnames_ section of the CDN admin page gives me the following feedback (note I used `test.blakerain.com` here, as I'd already added `blakerain.com`):